vdumeaux/mixtR/vignettes/MIxT-web-application.md

 docker run -p 8000:80 --link compute-service -e COMPUTE_SERVICE=compute-service:80 --name=mixt -t fjukstad/mixt-stroma
 ```

 That's it!
-You can now visit the application running on
+You can now visit the application using you own data running on
 [localhost:8000](http://localhost:8000).

 If you need more details on the docker commands you can have a look